DrooLTU/dockerised-airflow-and-dbt-core/README.md

 	operator.execute(context=None)
 ```
 Pay attention to the 'mounts'.
-You would think why not have the source to the keyfile path directly but the issue is you would have to hardcode the full path on the host machine because a dynamic path (like **os.abspath()** ) will point to an inner path of the Airflow container (*/opt/airflow/..*).
+You would think why not have the source to the key file path directly but the issue is you would have to hardcode the full path on the host machine because a dynamic path (like **os.abspath()** ) will point to an inner path of the Airflow container (*/opt/airflow/..*).
 And since we are running another container it will not have access to it.
 But by mounting the named volume to the newly instantiated container we can access data from both containers.
 Target is matching to the path in 'profiles.yml' dbt file `keyfile: /shared_creds/gcp_default.json`.
 Inspect the 'Airflow/dags/dbt-elt-cmc-data.py' file for full implementation.
 It could be improved by having sensors and using Airflow Variables in need of more sophistication.
 ### API data pipeline